SolaceDev/solace-dev-codelabs/markdown/boomi-v2-getting-started/boomi-v2-getting-started.md

 - The topic is meta information about the event that lets Boomi flows quickly know if they are interested or not.
 - The schema describes the data format, similar to a [profile](https://help.boomi.com/bundle/integration/page/c-atm-Profile_components.html) within Boomi

-Positive
+> aside positive
-: The topic and schema information in the Event Portal can be imported into Boomi using the Solace connector
+> The topic and schema information in the Event Portal can be imported into Boomi using the Solace connector

 ## Setup Solace connector in Boomi